-

 Taste and aroma

-- Aroma: Rich, deep, with a predominance of woody-nutty and sweetish date notes.
-Noble earthiness, without unpleasant shades.
+- Aroma: Rich, deep, with predominantly woody, nutty, and slightly sweet date notes.
+The earthiness is refined, without any unpleasant undertones.

-- Taste: Very smooth, dense, oily.
-Dominant notes of old wood, nuts (walnut, almond), dark chocolate and cocoa.
+- Taste: Very smooth, dense, and oily.
+Dominant notes of old wood, nuts (walnuts, almonds), dark chocolate, and cocoa.
 Pleasant and noticeable sweetness.
-Long, warming aftertaste.
+A long, warming finish.

 Brewing recommendations